a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 ## Survey Questions
-The survey consisted of eight groups of questions and a total of 37 questions of mixed types.
+The survey consisted of 13 groups of questions and a total of 37 questions of mixed types.
 Most of the questions were single or multiple choices, numeric range choices, yes/no options, and open-ended text entries.

 In addition to the microservice background and demographic information, we asked questions related to architectural concepts, infrastructure, and code management.
 In each question, participants had a chance to either agree or disagree with best practices identified during the interview study, or identify their solution for a particular challenge.
 We also asked participants to distinguish between the solution they apply in practice (what they do) and their perception (what they think they should do).